 This is the installer for the Windows version of AlbumEasy.
 Simply execute this in order to install AlbumEasy.

-Open a shell prompt, then execute the command:
+Open a shell command prompt, change to this folder, and then execute the CONFIG script by typing:

 Unfortunately installing AlbumEasy on a Mac is much less straightforward.
 Please refer to the download page for instructions.

 Generating your first album

 Note: When printing from the Adobe Acrobat reader please ensure that the Shrink oversized pages to paper size, and Expand small pages to paper size options are not checked in the print dialogue box.

 Otherwise items on the page may be the incorrect size when printed.

 - Press the "Open" button, then select the AlbumSample.txt file (or one of the other examples) to open it.